Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

         pass
 ```

-This layout provides a modular, organized approach to implementing a PostScript interpreter and rasterizer.
+This layout provides a modular, organized approach to implementing a PostScript interpreter and rasteriser.
 Each class focuses on a distinct responsibility, making it easier to expand and debug as you implement the methods.